Legal assistance for review of detention

 Swiss Refugee Council Visit Website

 Judicial review of detention takes place automatically except for detention under the Dublin procedure.
 Usually detainees are not legally represented during this procedure, but this depends on the cantonal legal bases and practice.
 Indeed, the right to free legal assistance is regulated by cantonal procedural law.
 As a minimal constitutional guarantee, the Swiss Federal Supreme Court has ruled that free legal representation must be granted upon request in the procedure of prolonging detention after 3 months.[1]
 Regarding the first review by a judge, free legal representation must only be granted if it is deemed necessary because the case presents particular legal or factual difficulties.[2]
-The SEM does not dispose of statistics on the number of detained asylum seekers having a legal representation.[3]
+The SEM does not have statistics on the number of detained asylum seekers having a legal representation.[3]

 Some detention facilities provide access to legal support services.
 For example, in the prison of Bässlergut a legal advisor from the NGO HEKS/EPER is present every week and accessible for detainees who request a meeting.[4]
-However in many other detention facilities access to legal support is very difficult, and the local NGOs providing legal support in asylum cases often do not have the resources to provide free legal assistance to detained persons.
+However, in many other detention facilities access to legal support is very difficult, and the local NGOs providing legal support in asylum cases often do not have the resources to provide free legal assistance to detained persons.
 Since 2020, Asylex provides legal support and representation for persons detained at Zurich airport prison and in some cases also to people detained elsewhere.[5]

 Access to legal advice and representation for persons who apply for asylum at the airport and are consequently confined in the transit zone is guaranteed by Article 22(3bis) of the Asylum Act.